Reaper-9776/Travel-Demo/README.md

 Purpose

-This project focuses on layout design and responsive web development fundamentals.
+This project was created to practice responsive web design and landing page development.

 Author